 In the diagram above, we also show several Safeguards.
-In the diagram, two have failed and one succeeded to keep the energy (the Hazard) from the Target.
+Two have failed, and one succeeded in keeping the energy (the Hazard) from the Target.

 Human errors may have caused the failures of the two Safeguards.
-But if the Hazard (the source of the Energy) could be removed, we wouldn’t have to worry about the Safeguard and why it failed (thus the human error).
+But if the Hazard (the source of the Energy) could be removed, we wouldn’t have to worry about the Safeguards and why they failed.
+Human errors become insignificant.

 The same may be true if you can remove the Target.
 At least you have reduced the impact of the failure of the Safeguards if a Target is not harmed.

-One of the world’s worst major accidents was Bhopal.
-A very hazardous chemical was released that killed 2,259 people (the official estimate) and injured hundreds of thousands, many seriously.
+One of the world’s worst major accidents was the disaster at Bhopal.
+A very hazardous chemical was released that killed 2,259 people (the official estimate) and injured hundreds of thousands more.

-So, if you could make the same pesticide without using the hazardous chemical methyl isocyanate (MIC), then the accident would not have happened even if human errors occurred.
+What if you could make the same pesticide without using the hazardous chemical methyl isocyanate (MIC)?
+Then the accident would not have happened even if human errors occurred.
 That’s an example of removing the Hazard.

-Also, if the chemical plant would have had a significantly large boundary around the facility where people were excluded, off-site injuries and deaths could be prevented.
+Also, if the chemical plant had a significantly large boundary around the facility where people were excluded, off-site injuries and deaths could have been prevented.
 That is an example of removing the Target.
 (Or at least having distance between the Hazard and the Target.)

 5th Step to Human Performance Improvement